-Can My Spouse Take My Business In A Divorce?
+Can My Spouse Take My Business in a Divorce?

 A divorce can be stressful for anyone, but things are even more complicated if you own a business.
 Building and operating a business takes time, effort, and money.